Bob Vila’s 10 “Must Do” Projects for February

 4. Clean Your Cleaning Tools

-5. Upgrade Your Home Theater System
+5. Upgrade Your Home Theater Experience

 By mid-winter, our home entryways are usually overrun with boots, coats, and scarves, and gloves.
 Clean it up by converting a closet into a mudroom: Remove the door and fit the interior space with shelves, cubbies, and a storage bench.
 For a less drastic change, buy a new coat rack or fashion a new organizer for boots and shoes.